Git-K3rnel/TryHackMe/Lian_Yu/README.md

 ## Steganography

-i downloaded all three files, and the first file for sure is to check `Leave_me_alone.png` image, if you see it with `exiftool` command. you notice it shows `file format error`
+I downloaded all three files, and the first file for sure is to check `Leave_me_alone.png` image, if you see it with `exiftool` command. you notice it shows `file format error`

 so i checked it with `hexedit` command to see the file signature :